-Join Bonnie Biafore for an in-depth discussion in this video Identifying the work, part of Managing Small Projects.
+Join Bonnie Biafore for an in-depth discussion in this video Identifying the work, part of Project Management Foundations: Small Projects.

 The work that has to be done is the foundation for your project plan.…The estimates you develop, the team you use and the schedule you build, all stem…from the project work.…The key is to divide the project work into small tasks, so you can plan, track…and manage your project effectively.…Breaking tasks down makes it easier to estimate time and cost.…Once you've broken tasks into smaller pieces, it's easier to assign tasks to team members.…